amol-7/Teleco_customer_churn_prediction/README.md

      - T  =	taxes
      - D  =	depreciation (Amount of asset value lost over time.)
      - A  =	amortization (Decreasing an assets cost over a period of time.)

+## Hence, moving ahead to call SMOTEENN (UpSampling + ENN)
+ - SMOTE-ENN (Synthetic Minority Over-sampling Technique with Edited Nearest Neighbors) is a combination of two techniques:
+     - SMOTE (for over-sampling the minority class) and
+     - ENN (Edited Nearest Neighbors, for under-sampling both classes).
+ - SMOTE-ENN is designed to address class imbalance in binary classification problems.